DS-100/debugging-guide/projA2/projA2.md

 This error is caused by overly large predictions that create an extremely large RMSE.
 The cell before you generate your submission runs `submission_df["Value"].describe()`, which returns some summary statistics of your predictions.
 Your maximum value for `Log Sale Price` should not be over 25.

-For your reference, a log sale price of 25 corresponds to a sale price of $e^{25} \approx$ 70 billion which is far bigger than anything found in the dataset.
+For your reference, a log sale price of 25 corresponds to a sale price of $e^{25} \approx$ 70 billion, which is far bigger than anything found in the dataset.
 If you see such large predictions, you can try removing outliers from the *training* data or experimenting with new features so that your model generalizes better.